fscorrupt/awesome-stars/README.md

 ## Others

+- [zerotier/awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more
 - [simon987/awesome-datahoarding](https://github.com/simon987/awesome-datahoarding) - List of data-hoarding related tools
 - [meisnate12/Plex-Meta-Manager-Configs](https://github.com/meisnate12/Plex-Meta-Manager-Configs) - Config files for Plex Meta Manager
 - [chryzsh/awesome-bloodhound](https://github.com/chryzsh/awesome-bloodhound) - A curated list of awesome BloodhoundAD resources